deakinmt/DSSE_SEND/README.md

 - Algorithms for combining telemetry and network model using state estimation.
 - Visualization of raw telemetry and state estimation outputs.

-This project is a collaboration between Newcastle University, Keele University, and KU Leuven.
+This project is a collaboration between Newcastle University, Keele University, and KU Leuven (ESAT/Electa).

 Keywords: Digital Twins; Unbalanced Distribution System State Estimation; Power Distribution; Smart Grids.